 - Checking personal email - Browsing through social media (including, but not limited to, Facebook, Twitter, Instagram, YouTube, etc.) - Accessing inappropriate websites (sites containing explicit material) - Downloading unlicensed material (pirated software, music, movies) - Using any instant messaging programs (AIM, MSN Messenger, Yahoo!
-Messenger, Skype, etc.) - Vandalizing, hacking or tampering with hardware or software (including spreading computer viruses) by unauthorized access - Posting/uploading photos or videos of GPA events, including students and staff, on social media (YouTube, Snapchat, Instagram, etc.)
+Messenger, Skype, etc.) - Vandalizing, hacking or tampering with hardware or software (including spreading computer viruses) by unauthorized access - Streaming music, movies and/or videos that are non-academic - Posting/uploading photos or videos of GPA events, including students and staff, on social media (YouTube, Snapchat, Instagram, etc.)

 Social Media Policy and Conduct College admissions offices review the social media sites of prospective students.
 Since GPA is a college preparatory school, students are held accountable for conduct online that might jeopardize a student's opportunity to attend the college or university of his/her choice.
 Students who represent GPA as a member of a club, team or other school organization must positively represent GPA on social media.
-Any misconduct on Instagram, Facebook, Snapchat, or any other social media site may lead to removal from that club or team and possibly further consequences administered by the Dean of Students.
+Any misconduct on Instagram, Facebook, Snapchat, or any other social media site may lead to removal from that club or team and possibly further consequences administered by the Office of Student Conduct.